quicwg/base-drafts/draft-ietf-quic-transport.md

 A server eventually confirms that a client has received its messages when the first Handshake-level message is received.
-This might be insufficient, either because the server wishes to avoid the computational cost of completing the handshake, or it might be that the size of the packets that are sent during the handshake is too large.
+This might be insufficient, either because the server wishes to avoid the computational cost of completing the handshake, or because the server wish to send significant quantities of data.
 This is especially important for 0-RTT, where the server might wish to provide application data traffic - such as a response to a request - in response to the data carried in the early data from the client.

 To send additional data prior to completing the cryptographic handshake, the server then needs to validate that the client owns the address that it claims.
-QUIC therefore performs source address validation during connection establishment.
+QUIC therefore provides mechanisms for source address validation during connection establishment.

-Servers MUST NOT send more than three times as many bytes as the number of bytes received prior to verifying the client's address.
 Source addresses can be verified through an address validation token (delivered via a Retry packet or a NEW_TOKEN frame) or by processing any message from the client encrypted using the Handshake keys.

+Servers MUST NOT send more than three times as many bytes as the number of bytes received prior to verifying the that the client can receive data from the server.
 This limit exists to mitigate amplification attacks.

 In order to prevent this limit causing a handshake deadlock, the client SHOULD always send a packet upon a handshake timeout, as described in